haeriamin/Subspace-Graph-Physics/README.md

 Subspace Graph Physics is an <strong>accurate, real-time</strong> engineering approach for 3D large-scale physics simulations.
 This is a computationally efficient version of "Learning To Simulate" developed by [DeepMind](https://github.com/google-deepmind/deepmind-research/tree/master/learning_to_simulate).
-This approach can work with a single desktop GPU (with moderate vRAM) in training and can perform 2-3 orders of magnitude faster than physics-based methods (with similar accuracy).
+This approach can work with a single desktop GPU (with ~10GB vRAM) in training and can perform 2-3 orders of magnitude faster than physics-based methods (with similar accuracy) in inference on CPU.

 <img src="https://github.com/haeriamin/files/blob/master/excav_ml_4.gif" alt="drawing" width="820">